 I was its editor from 1984 to 2004

-In 2004 the newsletter was taken over by the UK Microwave Group and I remained its editor under the new newsletter name of SCATTERPOINT.
+In 2004 the newsletter was taken over by the UK Microwave Group and for some years I remained its editor under the new newsletter name of SCATTERPOINT.

 Full details of the UK MIcrowave Group can be obtained from its website: